axlothecook/taskJournal/README.md

 + use paper to sketch design
 + build css with media queries and scaling down in mind
 + use classess instead of id on html elements
-+ commit to github after at the end of day for easier review of code to implement optimizated and simpler code easier
++ commit to github after after every small improvement for easier review of code to implement optimizated and simpler code easier

 Demo: <br />
 // general look of the website on 1200px+ screen and smartphone